Which cars have stood the test of time and remain just as popular today as they were at launch?

 Volkswagen Golf now

-The step from the iconic Beetle to the Golf was a huge one - the infamous rounded shape was traded in, replaced by an angular car with a water-cooled front engine and an entirely new vehicle layout.
+The step from the iconic Beetle to the Golf was a huge one.
+The infamous rounded shape was traded in, replaced by an angular car with a water-cooled front engine and an entirely new vehicle layout.

-But the German manufacturer knew what it was doing.
-The main design elements of the original Golf can be traced through all the subsequent variations, and haven't been lost to the annals of history; the silhouette with the upright C-pillar, the striking wheel arches, and the horizontal front with the slim grille are still found on every Golf today.
+The main design elements of the original Golf can be traced through all the subsequent variations, and haven't been lost to the annals of history; the silhouette with the upright C-pillar, the striking wheel arches, and the horizontal front with the slim grille are still found on today’s model.

 The VW Golf defined Volkswagen as a manufacturer, and continues to do so today - it still tops best-selling Volkswagen model lists.